alpha-hack-program/doc-bot/docs/Uninstall.md

 Delete CRDs

+> This usually doesn't do the all the work... and you have to delete the finalizer manually of **DSPAs**!!!.
+Remember this should be for demos starting with RHPDS not in a real enviroment where the installation doesn't involve necesarily unistalling RHOAI.

 ```sh
 for crd in $(oc get crd | grep opendatahub.io | awk '{print $1}'); do
   oc delete crd $crd